-- a) accepting an application in advance of a move to the area provided it is accompanied by an official letter that declares a relocation date and a Unit postal address or quartering area address (or the equivalent in the case of Crown Servants returning from overseas) - b) accepting a Unit postal address, quartering area address or confirmed future residential home address for admissions purposes for a child of service personnel or Crown Servants moving to the area.
+- a) accepting an application in advance of a move to the area provided it is accompanied by an official letter that declares a relocation date and a Unit postal address or quartering area address (or the equivalent in the case of Crown Servants returning from overseas) - b) accepting a Unit postal address, quartering area address or confirmed future residential home address for admissions purposes for a child of service personnel or Crown Servants moving to the area from overseas.

-16 The academy will operate a waiting list until the last day of the school year for all unsuccessful applicants, for each year group in which the academy provides education.
+16 The academy will operate a waiting list (sometimes called a reserve list) until the last day of the school year for all unsuccessful applicants, for each year group in which the academy provides education.
 A child's position on a waiting list will be determined solely in accordance with the oversubscription criteria set out for the relevant year group above.
-The waiting list for entry to the Reception Year is managed by Lincolnshire local authority's School Admissions Team from 16 April until the end of August each year.